 You can slowly and ineffectively search the internet and find tons of insurance companies offering wildly different options.
 There are several downsides to this.

-- You have to manually research what each one offers
+- You have to manually research what premium and benefit amounts each one offers

 - You have to find and sift through hundreds of companies

 - Your search engine puts the biggest, most expensive, companies first